sharad1224/DSA-Patterns-and-Problems/README.md

 - Any platform allowed (LeetCode, GFG, Codeforces, HackerRank, etc.), but use same platform for complete challenge.
 - Keep file naming consistent.
 - Document properly → clarity matters more than difficulty.
 - PRs with incomplete/missing files may be rejected.
+- 🚨 Joining Late?
+You can still participate!
+Just solve multiple problems per day to catch up so that you finish by 24th September 2025.

 ---